HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/production/disablemodule.md

       This is how the `active` value to the corresponding configuration entry is turned off or disabled.

- 3. Copy the one where you need to change your `config.json` values in any text/code app such as vscode, notepad,notepad++ etc.
+ 3. Copy the function where you need to change your `config.json` values in any text/code editor app such as vscode, notepad, notepad++ etc.

       You may edit the file according to your reference.
 False and true are the indicator for disable and enable.

 4. Save the file in `.json` format inside the `keepconfig.d` directory.

     !!!note
-      Use other names aside from `config.json`
+        Use other names except `config.json`

 5. Restart Domino REST API on all servers with this new configuration.